 That sounds great, right?
 Right!
 But if you move and take your Wi-Fi router with you, then it might take Apple some time to update the saved information that tells them where that network is.
 This means, if you connect to a Wi-Fi network Apple thinks it knows the location of, your iPhone could think you are somewhere else entirely.
 Eventually, Apple will update the location information, but it may take a while.

 To find out if your Wi-Fi connection is causing the incorrect iPhone location, turn off Wi-Fi.
-You can do that by going to Settings → Wi-Fi and tapping the green toggle next to Wi-Fi to turn it off.
+Go to Settings -> Wi-Fi and tapping the green toggle next to Wi-Fi to turn it off.

 You can also help try to speed up the Location Services update by asking your iPhone to forget known locations

 or simply stop using known locations for a little while.
-To do that, go to Settings → Privacy → Location Services → System Services → Frequent Locations.
-Here, tap the green toggle next to Frequent Locations to turn it off.
+To do that, go to Settings and tap Privacy -> Location Services -> System Services -> Significant Locations.
+Tap the green toggle next to Significant Locations to turn it off.
 I also suggest you go down to the history portion of the page and tap Clear History.

 You may have to wait a day or so for your iPhone to send its most recent location to Apple.
 If your iPhone location is wrong after that, there are still a few things you can try!
 Take heart and read on.

 The software that runs your iPhone is complicated.
 It’s possible that a setting has changed and needs to be corrected before you can also fix your incorrect iPhone location.
 Thankfully, you can reset all of your Location Services settings.
-Just go to Settings → General → Reset → Reset Location & Privacy.
+Just open Settings and tap General -> Reset -> Reset Location & Privacy.

 You’ll need to enter your iPhone passcode to reset your Location Services.
 This will change your location and privacy settings back to the way they were when you first got your iPhone.
 Do this, and then try using an app like Maps or Weather again.